Skip to main content

 Using the Intake Form

-States must always use the most current version of the Intake Form and follow the instructions noted within the first row of each page.
+States must always use the most current version of the SMC Intake Form and follow the instructions noted within the first row of each page.
 “Evidence” refers to documentation or data that demonstrates the achievement of an outcome or condition.
-When filling out the Intake Form, states should take note of the following:
+Required artifacts are documents that describe the progression of a state’s project and are not typically used as evidence for outcomes.

 Tips and Best Practices